angrybacon/doomsday-wiki/markdown/articles/2022/12/31/ddft-update-2022.md

 Oh right, sorry.

-So around the same time I was on my hot streak, Legacy combo afficionado and accomplished Doomsday player _Fuz65_ had a small flurry of results with a radical take on the archetype.
+So around the same time I was on my hot streak, Legacy combo aficionado and accomplished Doomsday player _Fuz65_ had a small flurry of results with a radical take on the archetype.